Jewellery chain

 Solid 16th century gold chain with garnets, rock crystals and champlevé enamel, The Royal Armoury, Sweden.
+It may be a smaller version of Charles IX of Sweden's order chain for the Order of Jehovah, created in 1607, although another theory suggests that it was made by the goldsmith Ruprecht Miller and worn by Gustavus Adolphus at his declaration of authority in 1611.

 Jewellery chains, jewelry chains or body chains are metal chains that are used in jewellery to encircle parts of the body, namely the neck, wrists and ankles, and they also serve as points to hang decorative charms and pendants.

 Material

 Jewellery chains are typically made from precious metals, mainly gold and silver.
 Platinum, palladium and steel may also be used.
 These metals are used because they are not very reactive, keep both their intricate shape and their strength, and require only minimal maintenance to keep their shine.
 Small lever mechanisms called clasps serve as fastenings to enable the chain to be undone and redone.

 History

 The earliest chain necklaces have been found in ancient Babylonia among jewellery dating back to 2500 BC.
 The tomb of Queen Puabi, who was buried in 2600 BC, included several gold chains that she wore in different ways.
 The old Greek, Roman and Egyptian civilisations followed later.
 An intricate 4th or 5th century Romano British gold body chain with an amethyst and four garnets, made for a slight woman or a girl, was found in the Hoxne Hoard in Suffolk.
 Around the Tudor period, heavy gold chains were both fashionable and statements of positions and power.